 Business Seminar (3) (required-capstone) This course is a study of the strategic implications of technology and innovation for organizations that operate in a dynamic environment.
-Emphasis will be placed on understanding emerging organizational and social issues that influence the adoption of technology which, in turn, influences organizations and the society in which they exist.
-This course serves as the capstone course for the General Business concentration.
+Emphasis will

+Prerequisite: Senior standing.

-Prerequisite: Senior standing Co-requisite: Recommended that this course be taken concurrently with the BSBA capstone course, BUS 4476.
+Co-requisite: Recommended that this course be taken concurrently with the BSBA capstone course,

-BUS 4493-94 Guided Independent Study (1 to 3 credit hours per course per semester) Additional information is indexed under Guided Independent Research and Study.
+BUS 4493-94 Guided Independent Study (1 to 3 credit hours per course per semester)

+Additional information is indexed under Guided Independent Research and Study.

 Note: This course may not be substituted for any required course.
 Also see index for "Independent Study and Research.

-BUS 4499 Internship (1 to 3 credit hours per course per semester) Additional information is indexed under Independent Study and Research.
+BUS 4499 Internship (1 to 3 credit hours per course per semester)

+Additional information is indexed under Independent Study and Research.

 Note: This course may not be substituted for any required course.